intuit/rego/README.md

 * Incorporate best practices for data pre-processing and model interpretation
 * Provide a detailed, human-readable model explanation in HTML

-Rego uses RuleFit, Professor Jerome Friedman's implementation of Rule Ensembles, an interpretable type of ensemble model where the base-learners consists of conjunctive rules derived from decision trees.
+Rego uses RuleFit, Stanford Professor Jerome Friedman's implementation of *Rule Ensembles*, an interpretable type of ensemble model where the base-learners consists of conjunctive rules derived from decision trees.

 Rego is sponsored by [Intuit, Inc](http://intuit.com), and developed and maintained in Intuit's Data Enginering and Analytics group (IDEA) by Dr. Giovanni Seni.